lucasgfreeman/coffeeshop-revenue-analysis/README.md

 ## Project Overview

 This project analyzes a dataset of daily coffee shop operations to understand the main drivers of daily revenue.
-The dataset contains **2,000 observations** and **7 variables** including:
+The dataset contains **2,000 observations** of **7 variables** including:

 - Number of customers per day
 - Average order value